Building a home recording studio is a HUGE project…isn’t it?

 As you can see, good mic cables can get fairly expensive, so if you’re looking for something in a different price range, or you just want to learn more…check out this post:

-While many beginner assume that all mic stands are the same…
+While many beginners assume that all mic stands are the same…

 The truth is…a solid mic stand is one of the most worthwhile investments a new home studio can make.